 We had spiders and spider webs everywhere, even on the cake and taco dip!
 Irving the spider pinata made another appearance and everyone had a great time.

 The pavilion I reserved even had electric outlets!
-That came in handy when I had to whip out the glue gun for some last minute decorating.
-The only tricky part with an outdoor party is the weather, it was very windy last year and it took me an hour to get the table cloths down.
+That came in handy when I had to whip out the glue gun for some last-minute decorating.
+Late October weather in New York can be very hit or miss but so far we’ve been lucky.

 The park has very long picnic tables so I set up the two against the wall for the food, drinks and gifts.
 Starting out with a large plastic cauldron filled with ice and water bottles and an orange tub for soda and juice boxes.

 Next up was silverware, in a fun spider basket and the plates.
-I like to put the appetizer-y foods first and them move through to the main course and dessert.
+I like to put the appetizer-y foods first and then move through to the main course and dessert.

 Taco dip is the main party food in my family.
 Without a doubt the second party planning question after “when?” is “who is making taco dip?”
 To make it fit the spider party theme I topped it with a few plastic spiders.

 Another option is to draw a spider web on top of the taco dip with sour cream, if it was my party it would have happened but it was for my daughter and she’s not a big fan.